dhable/caffeinatedideas.com/resources/templates/md/posts/2014-02-17-javascript-dependency-injection-pattern.md

 ## Dependency Injection Pattern

 The code above showcases the basic idea behind dependency injection in plain JavaScript.
-Now let's apply the to node.js and [browserify][browserify-js].
+Now let's apply the to node.js and [browserify](http://browserify.org/).
 Instead of using the require function at the top of the module to bring in libraries, let's export a single function that binds the dependencies into the current scope.